 1. What is an asset-based loan?

 Asset-based lending allows companies to get financing by leveraging their assets.
-They are typically secured with Accounts Receivable (A/R), inventory, machinery, equipment, and corporate real estate.
+This financing is typically secured with Accounts Receivable (A/R), inventory, machinery, equipment, and corporate real estate.

-Asset-based loans (ABL) are more flexible than conventional financing.
+Asset-based loans (ABLs) are more flexible than conventional financing.
 They support mixed collateral and have less restrictive covenants.
 Consequently, they are popular with middle market companies that are growing quickly.
-Read “What are asset-based loans?
-How do they work?” to learn more.
+Read “What are Asset-Based Loans?
+How Do They Work?” to learn more.

 2. How are ABLs structured?